Andrew-Palmer/NormalRandomVariable/README.md

 - addition and subtraction (with both normal random variables and constants)
 - inverse
+- multiplication and division (with both normal random variables and constants)

 Note: This implementation does not model covariance, and it is up to the user to ensure that the random variables, and equations of random variables, are independent.